 Muhammad Yunus, founder of the international Grameen Movement, which, since its inception, has loaned over $2 billion to the poorest people in Bangladesh, was presented with the Richard E. Neustadt Award, bestowed annually to an individual who has created powerful solutions to public problems, drawing on research and intellectual ideas as appropriate.

 Funding for the awards has been provided by the David Rubenstein Fund for Kennedy School Excellence.
 The fund was established in 2004 by a generous $10 million gift from David M. Rubenstein, co-founder and managing director of the Carlyle Group, one of the world’s largest private equity firms.

-Richard E. Neustadt and Thomas C. Schelling are considered founding fathers of the Kennedy School of Government.
+Thomas C. Schelling and Richard E. Neustadt were instrumental in the founding of the modern-day Kennedy School of Government.

 Neustadt, Douglas Dillon Professor of Government, Emeritus, was an eminent presidential scholar and advisor to three U.S. presidents who served as founding director of the Institute of Politics from 1965-71.
 He served as associate dean of the Kennedy School until 1975.
 He died in November 2003.